MKand/movie-guru/README.md

 Navigate to *localhost:8082*, to access the db via *Adminer*.
 Use the main user credentials (user name: main, password: mainpassword).

 At this stage, there will be 2 tables, with data pre-loaded.
-You can either choose to skip to [Run the application](#run-the-application) or reload the data into the table from scratch.
+You can either choose to either reload the data into the table again or skip ahead to the [Run the application](#run-the-application) step.
+Skipping ahead will save you approx. 20 minutes of the setup time.

 1. Populate the movie table